faykon/Company-Database/README.md

 # Company-Database Sql/MySql/PopSql
+I created this database after finishing a youtube course!

-First we have to install Mysql and set a username and a password Then we open cmd for MySql cmd line to create our server.
+First we have to install Mysql and set a username and a password Then we open MySql cmd line to create our server.
 After we create our database by typing create database company;(company is the name that we want to give in our database)
 We install PopSql so we can visualize our database Setting type Mysql
 Hostname Localhost